cjsatuforc/tg165-tools/README.md

 Any "hardware hacking" project always comes with a risk to your hardware-- but this project should be pretty safe.
 The main risk comes from putting untested user software on the TG165-- under certain conditions, bad firmware can "freeze" the device.
 As the device has a soft power button, you could have to wait for the battery to die to get back to the bootloader, which might result in a very boring few hours.
 It's suggested you set up the STM32F's independent watchdog in your programs to avoid this danger-of-bordedom.

 You're also cautioned not to unlock the flash programming registers unless you're willing to solder wires to test points.
-Fortunately, this is desiged to be difficult to do by acceidnet.
+Fortunately, this is desiged to be difficult to do by accident.
 If you manage to erase FLIR's bootloader, the path to recovery requires you to either attach via JTAG/SWD or use the rom-resident UART bootloader.

 ## How do I get started?